-The Non-Motorized Travel Realm has evolved to accommodate more than just people walking.
+The Non-Motorized Travel Realm has evolved to accommodate more than just pedestrian movement.
 The pedestrian-oriented setting of the Non-Motorized Travel Realm is comprised of the sidewalk, street furnishings, landscaping, multimodal facilities and frontage to the surrounding land use.
 The inclusion of multiple travel modes into a space separated from the roadway promotes a safer and more lively space for those interacting with the surrounding land uses outside of the private automobile.
-Encouraging people to walk or use the non-motorized travel realm requires the creation of a safe, convenient, and connected network.
+Shifting away from vehicle trips to Non-Motorized Travel Realm begins with crafting attractive facilities that conform to their environments.
 As motorists shift to sustainable modes of transportation, the community experiences positive changes attributed to a reduction in traffic congestion and vehicle emissions and the improvement of local economies and increased physical activity.